NabheetCloud/VirtualJAM/README.md

 - You need a laptop/deskotop
 - The access to different system varies from topic to topic.
 Every event will have a pre-requiste which needs to be done before joining the session

-## VirtualJAM Event Calendar
+## VJAM Event Calendar
-- We are going start with our first VirtualJAM in month of Oct 2019 with topic as Fiori Elements.
+- We are going start with our first VJAM in month of Oct 2019 with topic as [Fiori Elements](https://github.com/NabheetCloud/VJAM/tree/master/Fiori%20Elements).

 ## How do we nominate ourself?
 - Please reach out to me on [SAP Community](), [Twitter](https://twitter.com/nabheet), [LinkedIn](https://www.linkedin.com/in/nabheet-madan-80594821/), telegram id ***@nabheetmadan*** or [email me](nabheet.jobs@gmail.com)